lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following new features:

-* Brand Portal administrators can configure permissions for a group of users to view and (or) download the original asset and its renditions from the asset details page.
+* Brand Portal administrators can configure permissions for different group of users to view and (or) download the original asset and its renditions from the asset details page.

-* Brand Portal users can exclude specific renditions which are not required and directly download the original asset and its renditions from the rendition panel on the asset details page.
+* Brand Portal users can exclude specific renditions which are not required and directly download the original asset and its renditions from the **[!UICONTROL Renditions]** panel on the asset details page.

 * The new **[!UICONTROL Download]** dialog now appears with all the renditions of the selected assets or folders containing assets in a list view, wherein the Brand Portal users can apply same set of renditions for similar asset types and download the selected asset renditions.

 ### Critical Issues Fixed {#critical-issues-fixed-647}

-This release includes fixes to the following critical issues:
+This release includes fixes to the following critical issue:

 * The users are not able to view the PDF pages if the PDF contains sub assets.

 ### Known Issues {#known-issues-647}

-This release includes the following known issues:
+This release includes the following known issue:

 * If the user is downloading the asset using share link, the orginal asset is downloaded even when the option to **[!UICONTROL Allow download of original file]** is disabled.